yannickkirschen/discord-weather-bot/README.md

 ## Execution

-As this is a Spring Boot application, providing a runnable Fat JAR, you can just run the JAR file after setting all environment variables:
+As this is a Spring Boot application providing a runnable Fat JAR, you can just run the JAR file after setting all environment variables:

 `java -jar discord-weather-bot-<VERSION>.jar`